sander-sn/anatomy/README.md

 At this point, the `Anatomy` is stored as `anatomy.bin` in our working directory.
 We can load it at any later point using `anatomy = Anatomy.load("anatomy.bin")`.

 # Anatomizing
 We can now use our estimated `Anatomy` to anatomize our forecasts.
-In this example, we are interested in the two models, `rf` and `ols`, as well as the equal-weighted combination of the two:
+In this example, we are using two models, `rf` and `ols`, as well as an equal-weighted combination of the two:

     groups = {
         "rf": ["rf"],